Popular scientific abstract

 My affiliation

 My host university is the Technical University of Munich (Technische Universität München).
-I am a doctorate and employed by the Chair of Ergonomics (Lehrstuhl für Ergonomie) as a research associate, in the department of mechanical engineering.
+I am a PhD and employed by the Chair of Ergonomics (Lehrstuhl für Ergonomie) in the School of Engineering and Design.

 Main Supervisor: